Join me, if you will, for a crappy iPhone picture tour of the last 10 days of my life!

 ... as was the band we found after Preservation Hall!
 They came with a terrible name -- The Jumbo Shrimp Jazz Band -- but fortunately for everyone involved,

 bilities.
 I don't know what you call their style of music.
 I even asked the banjo player, and I forget what he told me.
 (Look, we'd been out for awhile.)
 But they had a drummer, a guy on the big bass, a banjo player, a trumpet player, and a trombone player.
 They all sang, and it felt a bit like vaudeville big band as it might be played in a small back room in a southern city some time around 1920.
+They were totally into it.
+The crowd was totally into it.
+It was pretty much everything I loved about New Orleans wrapped up into one amazing experience.

 But all good things must come to an end.
 (Must they, really?
 Or is that just something we tell ourselves so that we don't feel too bad about spending three-quarters of our lives at work?)
 But fortunately, the week ahead had not one, but two (!!!)
 Giants Stadium Bon Jovi shows on the calendar, so coming home wasn't the worst thing that ever happened to me.